docker/docs/scout/dashboard.md

 Enable Docker Scout analysis on repositories in the current organization by selecting your profile picture and then the **Repository settings** menu item.

-Select the check boxes for the repositories on which you want to enable Docker Scout analysis and select **Enable image analysis**.
+Select the checkboxes for the repositories on which you want to enable Docker Scout analysis and select **Enable image analysis**.

 When you enable image analysis for a repository, Docker Scout analyzes new tags